 David Freedberg is best known for his work on psychological responses to art, and particularly for his studies on iconoclasm and censorship (see, inter alia, Iconoclasts and their Motives, and The Power of Images: Studies in the History and Theory of Response).
 His more traditional art historical writing originally centered on Dutch and Flemish art.
 Within these fields, he specialized in the history of Dutch printmaking, and in the paintings and drawings of Bruegel and Rubens.
 He then turned his attention to seventeenth-century Roman art and to the paintings of Nicolas Poussin, before moving on to his recent work in the history of science and on the importance of the new cognitive neurosciences for the study of art and its history.
 Following a series of important discoveries in Windsor Castle, the Institut de France and the archives of the Accademia dei Lincei in Rome, he has for long been concerned with the intersection of art and science in the age of Galileo.
 While much of his work in this area has been published in articles and catalogues, his chief publication in this area is The Eye of the Lynx: Galileo, his Friends, and the Beginnings of Modern Natural History (2002).
 As Director of the Italian Academy for Advanced Studies in America, and long committed to cross-disciplinary work in the sciences, anthropology and the arts, he established the Academy’s Art and Neuroscience (later Neuroscience and Humanities) project in 2001.
 The aim of the project – and of its successful biannual conferences on cutting-edge topics relevant to the understanding of art, music, vision and emotion – has been not to mix fields, but to encourage critical thinking about the methodological and epistemological paradigms underlying each domain.
 His own work has concentrated on issues of empathy, embodiment and motor responses.

-David Freedberg is a member of the Presidential Scholars in Society and Neuroscience Steering Committee.
+David Freedberg is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.

 David Barack is a neuroscientist and philosopher.
-His neuroscientific investigations target the neural circuits of foraging decisions in humans and nonhuman primates.
-He is particularly interested in how primates search for information, how information is encoded in the brain independently of reward, and how information guides inferences about the world.
-His philosophical research regards the conceptual foundations of cognitive neuroscience, especially the underlying dynamical basis for cognition.
-He is also interested in how foraging models from biology might provide novel normative grounds for reasoning and whether foraging models can adequately describe how primates reason in complex environments.
-David completed his Ph.D. in philosophy in 2014 while at Duke University and was a postdoctoral researcher in the departments of neuroscience and philosophy at the University of Pennsylvania.
+His neuroscientific investigations target the neural circuits of foraging decisions in humans and non-human primates.
+He is particularly interested in how primates search for information, how information is encoded in the brain independently of reward, and how information guides inferences to learn about states of the world.
+David’s philosophical work explores the conceptual foundations of cognitive neuroscience, especially the underlying dynamical basis for cognition, and the foraging foundations of reasoning.
+David received his PhD in philosophy from Duke University, worked as a postdoc at the University of Pennsylvania, and matriculated to Columbia as a Presidential Scholar in Society and Neuroscience.
+David is now a research associate at Platt Labs.
+He is also a 2019 K99/R00 awardee through the NIH BRAIN Initiative.

 Darcy Kelley is a professor in the Department of Biological Sciences at Columbia University.
 Her A.B. degree is from Barnard College and her Ph.D. is from The Rockefeller University, where she was also a postdoctoral fellow.
 She codirected the Neural Systems and Behavior course at the Marine Biological Laboratory in Woods Hole, Massachusetts, and founded Columbia’s doctoral program in neurobiology and behavior.
 She is editor of the journal "Developmental Neurobiology."
 Her research uses the South African clawed frog, Xenopus laevis, to study the neurobiology of social communication, with the goal of determining how one brain communicates with another.
 Her HHMI project is a Web-based resource that will make educational materials generated in Frontiers of Science (Columbia's new interdisciplinary core course in science) freely available and will provide a platform for college science teachers to share their own teaching approaches and materials and to consult with their colleagues about educational issues.